-In view of recent market conditions, it is considered prudent that the Council should set a time limit against potentially tardy prospective purchasers, and that they are made aware of the Council's firms view on this prime point at the outset of negotiations.
+In view of recent market conditions, it is considered prudent that the Council will normally set a time limit against potentially tardy prospective purchasers, and that they are made aware of the Council's firm view on this prime point at Page 40 the outset of negotiations.
 It is also worth noting that the Council must satisfy itself as to the financial ability of the prospective purchaser to complete, before negotiations become too advanced.